-Adam has served as Board Chair of the Board of Trustees since the school's inception.
+Adam Goldfarb is People’s Prep Board Chair and has served on the board since the school's inception.
 He worked in Newark's City Hall on workforce development, ex-offender reentry, and economic development issues, and lived in Newark's Ironbound neighborhood.
 Adam has also worked as Chief of Staff of the Connecticut State Department of Education, as a staff member for President Obama's 2008 campaign, and as a consultant to education philanthropy and policy organizations.
 He received his undergraduate, law, and business degrees from Yale University.

-DeTravius A. Bethea is the founder and current CEO of Social Media Rainmakers, LLC.
-Previously, he was an Adjunct Professor at Rutgers University, New Brunswick, and was a law clerk for the Community Defender Division (CDD) at The Public Defender Service for The District of Columbia, where he was awarded the CDD Champions of Liberty Award for Outstanding Advocacy.
+DeTravius A. Bethea is the founder and CEO of Social Media Rainmakers, LLC.
+Previously, he was an Adjunct Professor at Rutgers University, New Brunswick, and was a law clerk for the Community Defender Division (CDD) at The Public Defender Service for The District of Columbia; here, he received the CDD Champions of Liberty Award for Outstanding Advocacy.
 DeTravius holds a B.A. in Africana Studies from Rutgers University and a J.D. from Howard University School of Law.

-Cameron is a member of the Litigation and Construction Services practice groups at the law firm Cole, Schotz, Meisel, Forman & Leonard, P.A.
+Cameron Welch is a member of the Litigation and Construction Services practice groups at the law firm Cole Schotz P.C..
 He has represented a range of clients, from multinational corporations to small business owners and individuals, in a broad array of disputes, including complex commercial litigation, foreclosure, lender liability, shareholder disputes, and personal injury matters.
 Cameron holds a B.A. in Political Science from The Johns Hopkins University and a J.D. from the Seton Hall University School of Law.